Physiological Role

 | Ruttmann E. et al. | 2005 | Cohort Study | Circulation | View on PubMed |

-Gamma-glutamyltransferase as a risk factor for cardiovascular disease mortality: an epidemiological investigation in a cohort of 163,944 Austrian adults In this Austrian cohort of 163,944 adults followed over 17 years, elevated GGT is significantly associated with cardiovascular mortality in both men and women, with a dose-response relationship. | ||||
+Gamma-glutamyltransferase as a risk factor for cardiovascular disease mortality: an epidemiological investigation in a cohort of 163,944 Austrian adults In this Austrian cohort of 163,944 adults followed for up to 17 years, elevated GGT is significantly associated with cardiovascular mortality in both men and women, with a dose-response relationship. | ||||

 | Fraser A. et al. | 2007 | Meta-analysis | Arteriosclerosis, Thrombosis, and Vascular Biology | View on PubMed |

-Gamma-glutamyltransferase is associated with incident vascular events independently of alcohol intake: analysis of the British Women's Heart and Health Study and Meta-Analysis This meta-analysis combined with a cohort study demonstrates that GGT is associated with vascular events independently of alcohol intake, supporting its role as a broad metabolic marker. | ||||
+Gamma-glutamyltransferase is associated with incident vascular events independently of alcohol intake: analysis of the British Women's Heart and Health Study and Meta-Analysis Meta-analysis of ten prospective studies, combined with a cohort of 2,961 British women.
+GGT is associated with vascular events independently of alcohol intake.
+The article was the subject of an erratum. | ||||

 | Du G. et al. | 2013 | Meta-analysis | Preventive Medicine | View on PubMed |